so1der/tiktok-downloader/README.md

 As long as link contains video ID, like <i><b>'XNBEQj1RR'</b></i> from mobile or <b><i>'7106587477489798446'</b></i> from desktop, downloader can handle this link.
 It is because downloader use those IDs for file name of downloaded video.
 Additional parameters like '?_t=8SzMvCvbGVR&_r=1' or like '&is_from_webapp=v1&item_id' in URL should not be a problem

 ## Browser
 Yes, for now its works only with Google Chrome.
 But You can easily adapt it for other browser.
-You need to change these lines in <i><b>main.py</i></b> to match Your browser's webdriver syntax:
+You need to change these lines in file <i><b>main.py</i></b> to match Your browser's webdriver syntax:
 ```python
 from selenium.webdriver.chrome.options import Options